June 8, 2019, Preparing for Denver and (perhaps) Arkansas:

 The entire drive was hot and humid.
 We ran the dash air conditioner all day long to stay comfortable.
 If we could have suddenly and magically appeared back home, we would have done so!
 As it was, we had several days of hot weather to endure.
 We hoped that when we got to the panhandle of Texas or into New Mexico and beyond, the humidity would be much less, and our comfort would improve.

 Lavonne whipped up sandwiches for lunch at a rest area somewhere along the drive.
 For such stops on miserably hot days, we fire up the generator and house air conditioners a while before we plan to stop so as to cool down the rest of the coach.
-We were comfortable as those house air conditioners seem to be very effective.
+We were comfortable as those house air conditioners were very effective.

 We finally arrived at the Walmart in Henryetta, OK at 1800 hours.
 As before, we fired up the house air conditioners before we arrived, and were comfortable in the coach.
 We were surprised by the small Walmart we found in Henryetta!
 We called earlier to be sure they would put up with us, and as usual, we were welcomed.
 But there was just no room in the small parking lot.
 As I began to pull out of the lot to continue the drive, I noticed a lot at the side of the store that seemed a possibility.
 I drove to the side and there was shade!
 Shade would be a great thing for us, so I pulled up next to the store into the store’s shade and parked.
 I asked an associate if that would be Ok, and he said it was fine.
 So, after all the uncertainty, we had ourselves a wonderful, shady place to park – well… as wonderful as could likely be in the hot and humid Henryetta, OK!